ChahidAbderrazak/academic-website/content/project/Biosignal-processing/index.md

 ---
 title: Quantum Estimation
-summary: Investigate the potentials of the  semi-classical  signal  algorithm (SCSA) for biomedical signals estimation.
+summary: Investigate the potentials of the  semi-classical  signal  algorithm (SCSA) for  biosignal estimation.
 tags:
 - Modeling
 - Estimation